AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The elements labeled *Must Support* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
 To see the full set of Must Support elements a reader must use the "Snapshot Table".
 The "Snapshot Table" present the must support elements defined in this profile (shown in the "Differential Table) and the must support elements inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))

+Implementers should take note that the full set of constraints (i.e. invariants) defined in a profile are only presented in the Detailed Descriptions tab or the raw representation (e.g. XML or JSON) of the profile.
+The Differential Table only presents constraints introduced in this profile in addition to the constraints present in the base profile and base resource.
+The Snapshot Table only presents the constraints visible in the Differential Table and additionally presents those constraints set in slices in the base profile.

 **Interpreting profile elements labeled Must Support**